0xste/0xste.github.io/_posts/2024-10-18-observability-primer-pt2-prometheus-sdk.md

 http_request_count{path="/hello"} 1
 ```

-## In the next post
+## Wrapping Up

-In the next post, we'll look at ingesting these metrics, and get the ball rolling on a simple local setup so we can start to excercise some PromQL.
+In this post we covered a few areas for how i generally look to implement prometheus metrics across projects through a few practical examples.
+In the next post, we'll look into some metric patterns we can use to optimize at the query side for the purposes of broader observability.